 2.1.
 INVESTIGATIONS

 X-ray of the abdomen was normal without air under the diaphragm.
-USG abdomen is suggestive of 5 x 3 cm defect in the infraumbilical region with omentum and bowel loops as contents, with obstruction.
+USG abdomen was suggestive of 5 x 3 cm defect in the infraumbilical region with omentum and bowel loops as contents, with obstruction.

 CT abdomen was not done as patient was in severe pain and clinical diagnosis of obstructed ventral hernia was made in emergency department.